brianathayde/net-fast-debug/README.md

 1. Open a workspace that contains a .NET project.
 2. Right-click a `.csproj` file in the Explorer.
 3. Select `.NET Fast Debug` > `Debug in New Terminal`.
+4. Use the debug toolbar reload button to restart the session with a fresh build when needed.

 ## Development